lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Ⓡ Only maneuvering with a weapon commits you to striking with that weapon.
 Other effects can be used without striking with the weapon.

+#### 6.4.3.2.
+Resolve Strike

-**Resolve Strike**: The effects of the strikes from both minions are resolved simultaneously.
+The effects of the strikes from both minions are resolved simultaneously.
 Most strikes are effective only at close range.
 Unless the strike is identified as ranged or does "R" damage (or is a defensive strike such as dodge or combat ends), it is only effective at close range.
 Ranged strikes and strikes that do "R" damage can be used at any range, close or long.
 When a minion or retainer takes damage (either from a strike or from other means), he must burn blood or lose life, as appropriate (see [Damage Resolution, sec.
 6.4.6](#646-damage-resolution)).
 Note that the effects